engineyard/engineyard-serverside/README.markdown

 These options in ey.yml will only work if the file is committed to your application repository.
 Make sure to commit this file.

-### Assets
+### Rails Assets

 If `precompile_assets` is not set, asset compilation will be detected and failures may be ignored.
 Set `precompile_assets` to true or false to ensure proper behavior.
 When precopmile_assets is true, `git diff` will be used to detect changes to the path names specified in `asset_dependencies` since the revision of the last successful release.
 When `precompile_unchanged_assets` is true, assets will always be compiled and the `git diff` detection will not run.

 #### Strategies

-A number of asset persistence strategies are supported by default, as described below.
+A number of asset persistence strategies are supported by default.
+Choose one and then customize using deploy hooks if necessary.

 `private` - Precompile assets fresh every time.
 Shared assets are not symlinked and assets stay with the release that compiled them.
 The assets of the previous deploy are symlinked as into the current deploy to prevent errors during deploy.
 When no assets changes are detected, the deploy uses rsync to copy the previous release's assets into the current assets directory.